[For beginners] What is tax return filing? A simple and easy-to-understand explanation!

 You will need to file your own tax return

-When filing your tax return, you must submit it to the tax office in your area of residence
+When filing your tax return,the tax office in your area of residenceyou submit the tax return form to

 Filing tax returns is often seen as a hassle,